A Recursive Partitioning Approach for Dynamic Discrete Choice Modeling in High Dimensional Settings: Monte Carlo Experiments

+Together, this gives us $3 \times 2 \times 2 = 12$ possible scenarios for the data-generating process.
+For example, one possible data-generating process could be $\{$No transition, Similar mileage transition, Dissimilar replacement cost$\}$, where $f_{tr}([\pi_1, \pi_2, \pi_3, \pi_4]) = [1,1,1,1]$ and $f_{dc}([\pi_1, \pi_2, \pi_3, \pi_4]) = [-7,-6,-5,-4]$.
+In this case, $\Q$ does not affect mileage transitions but only the flow utilities.
+On the other hand, if the data-generating process is $\{$Random transition, Dissimilar mileage transition, Similar replacement cost$\}$, then $\Q$ affects state transitions but not flow utilities.
+By considering all such possible scenarios, we are able to explore how the algorithm performs as the data-generating process changes.

-Together, this gives us $3 \times 2 \times 2$ possible scenarios for the data generating process.
-We simulate data and recover the parameters for each of these cases.
-While doing so, we set the hyper-parameters as follows: we minimum lift to $10^{-10}$, minimum number of observations to $1$, and $\lambda_{rel}$ to $1$.
+We now simulate data and recover the structural parameters for each of these cases using the approach outlined in $\S$\ref{ssec:est_summary}.
+In the first step, we use our recursive partitioning procedure to generate the partitioning (as described in $\S$\ref{sec:our_approach}).
+While doing so, we set the hyperparameters as follows: {\it minimum lift} $= 10^{-10}$, {\it minimum number of observations} $= 1$, and $\lambda_{rel} = 1$.
 Further, for each case, we run the algorithm (and then perform the estimation) for four different values of {\it maximum partitions}: $1, 2, 4,$ or $6$.
 The single partition case is equivalent to ignoring the high-dimensional state variable $\Q$.
 Setting {\it maximum partitions} to 2 and 6 allows us to examine how our algorithm performs when we allow for under-discretization and over-discretization, respectively.
+Then, once we have a partition, we use the Nested Fixed Point algorithm by \citet{Rust_1987} to estimate the structural parameters for each case.